Local planning policies (LPPs)

 - LPP 24 - Loading and Unloading(PDF, 482KB)

-Under the provisions of the Residential Design Codes of Western Australia (R-Codes), local authorities may prepare and adopt Local Planning Policies to vary the acceptable development provisions for certain design elements set out in parts 5 and 6 of the R-Codes.
-The Town of Victoria Park has prepared and adopted two Local Planning Policies relating to Streetscape (LPP 25) and Boundary walls (LPP 26), which apply to all residential development within the Town.
+Under the provisions of the Residential Design Codes of Western Australia (R-Codes Volume 1), local authorities may prepare and adopt Local Planning Policies to vary the acceptable development provisions for certain design elements set out in Part 5 of the R-Codes Volume 1.
+The Town of Victoria Park has prepared and adopted Local Planning Policy 25 - Streetscape (LPP 25), which applies to all residential development within the Town, unless specific design guidelines are applicable.

 This policy allows applications for development approval to be assessed having regard to the height controls contained within the Town of Victoria Park Urban Design Study.